HISTORIC DOWNTOWN ABBOTSFORD IS LOCATED ON

-A colonial development started to take shape in response to the gold rush that occurred in a variety of places in BC in the latter half of the 1800s.
+In the latter half of the 1800’s a colonial development started to take shape in response to the gold rush that occurred in a variety of places in BC.
 Specific sites along the Fraser River drew hopeful prospectors.
 Thirty thousand people rushed in to try and make their fortunes.
 The Governor requested the services of the Royal Engineers to maintain order as well as survey the land.
 The goal was to reinforce Britain’s claim on the region by promoting the colonization of land with British settlers.
 One of the roads surveyed was Old Yale Road which was the first transportation route to link the Fraser Valley.

 In 1892, CPR was granted the right of way through Abbotsford and a station was built.
 Europeans, Japanese, Chinese, and South Asian men were considered early settlers of the area.
 Over time, Canada’s immigration policy changes creating restrictions on people entering the country based on their ethnic origin.
 The western rail line construction was a common form of work for many immigrants.
 Rail travel through the Abbotsford station brought newcomers that also populated the larger adjacent districts of Sumas and Matsqui.